ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 *default hyperparameters.
 {:style="text-align: center;"}

+It's also worth noting that the baseline result (87% F-score) where we trained a model without any static vectors nor pretrained weights performs well!
+Of course, we want to push these scores further so in the next sections, I'll be exploring alternative configurations for our word vector pipeline.

 #### On static vectors: it is worth training floret vectors [&crarr;](#toc)

 In the previous experiment, I used the fastText vectors provided by the